apache/arrow-nanoarrow/extensions/nanoarrow_device/README.md

 [Arrow C Device](https://arrow.apache.org/docs/dev/format/CDeviceDataInterface.html)
 interfaces in the Arrow specification.

-Currently, this extension provides an implementation fof CUDA devices and an implementation for the default Apple Metal device on MacOS/M1.
+Currently, this extension provides an implementation of CUDA devices and an implementation for the default Apple Metal device on MacOS/M1.
 These implementation are preliminary/experimental and are under active development.